-Alonzo: First off, let’s go over what caffeine is.
-It’s a natural ingredient in the plants we use to make some of our favorite fixes: Coffee, tea and chocolate.
+Alonzo says, “First off, let’s go over what caffeine is.
+It’s a natural ingredient in the plants we use to make some of our favorite fixes: Coffee, tea, and chocolate.
 And it can be added to other foods and drinks, too.

 What are some medications that interact poorly with caffeine?

-Birth control pills and other medications that add the hormone estrogen to your body (such as Premarin®) can interfere with caffeine, too.
+According to Alonzo, “Birth control pills and other medications that add the hormone estrogen to your body can interfere with caffeine, too.
 That’s because estrogen hinders the breakdown of caffeine.
-So it can cause increased side effects associated with too much caffeine — namely insomnia, anxiousness, nausea and headaches.
+So it can cause increased side effects associated with too much caffeine — namely insomnia, anxiousness, nausea, and headaches.”

 Caffeine itself can slow blood clotting.
-So if you’re taking any of these medications, it may increase the chance that you’ll experience serious bleeding or bruising.
+So if you’re taking any of these medications, it may increase the chance that you’ll experience serious bleeding or bruising.”

 Do I have to give up caffeine and coffee completely?

-Alonzo: Certainly not.
+Alonzo says, “Certainly not.
 But if you’re taking any of the medications mentioned above, cutting back may be best.
 (And there are always decaf options, too.)
-Talk to your doctor or pharmacist about your caffeine intake, as well as any adverse symptoms you’re experiencing.
+Talk to your doctor or pharmacist about your caffeine intake, as well as any adverse symptoms you’re experiencing.”

 What about medications that contain caffeine?

-Alonzo: You’ll most often see caffeine used in medications to treat headaches and migraines.
-You can find it combined with other medications such as acetaminophen, aspirin, magnesium hydroxide and salicylamide (such as Excedrin Migraine®, PainAid® or Levacet®).
+Alonzo says, “You’ll most often see caffeine used in medications to treat headaches and migraine.
+You can find it combined with other medications, such as acetaminophen (Tylenol), aspirin, magnesium hydroxide, and salicylamide.

 If you’re taking any medication that contains caffeine, whether it’s over the counter or by prescription, be very cautious.
-Limit your caffeine intake to compensate, and monitor for signs and symptoms that indicate you may have taken too much.
+Limit your caffeine intake to compensate, and monitor for signs and symptoms that indicate you may have taken too much.”